mm-zacharydavison/git-ai/README.md

 ### How it works

-`git-ai` is implemented as a git CLI wrapper.
+`git-ai` is a git CLI wrapper.
 It proxies commands, args, and flags to your `git` binary.
 You and your IDEs won't notice the difference, but all your code will be annotated with AI Authorship.

 Internally, `git-ai` creates checkpoints to establish authorship of specific lines of code.
 Agents call `git-ai checkpoint` before they write to the file system to mark any previous edits as yours.
 After they write to the file system, they call `checkpoint agent-name ...` to mark their contributions as AI-generated and to save the associated propmpts.
 These checkpoints work similarly to how IDEs handle local history and they do not leave your machine.
 When you commit, `git-ai` compresses and packages the final authorship log and prompt transcripts into a git note attached to the commit.